PCI Wood Mackenzie - PCI Fibres

 PCI Fibres, part of PCI Wood Mackenzie, is a specialist consultancy to the fibres and related markets.
 Our services include multi- and single-client studies.
 We provide monthly, quarterly and annual reports covering the major natural and manufactured fibres such as acrylic, nylon, polyester, viscose, cotton and wool as well as certain raw materials and related products, including recycled fibres.

-Fibres Report April 2016 released
+Fibres Report October 2016 released

 Polyester raw materials strengthen as oil remains over $50/bbl.
 Chinese fibre prices rise on better demand (following recent outages for the G20 summit & Chinese National Holiday).
 Low melt staple (binder fibre) prices recover.
 PES fibre prices are flat in other regions but increases are expected over the coming weeks.
 Chinese invest in a US garment manufacturing unit.